Portfolio Single Post Pages

 Portfolio Single Post Screen

-The following screenshot shows the various areas of the Portfolio Single Post Page.
+The following screenshot shows the various areas of the Portfolio Single Post Page as edited in the Gutenberg Editor.

-• The Post Editor – You can use either the WordPress editor or the Avada Builder to create your Portfolio Post Content.
+• The Post Editor – You can use either the Gutenberg Editor or the Avada Builder to create your Portfolio Post Content.

 • The Custom Post Type Fields – This is where you add and assign Portfolio Categories, Skills, Tags, and Featured Images to your individual Portfolio posts.

-• The Portfolio tab of the Avada Page Options – Here you can override global options pertaining to the Portfolio Single Post, and further extend the post with embedded videos, and other project details.
+• The Portfolio tab of the Avada Page Options – Here you can further extend the post with embedded videos, and other project details.

 The Post Editor